CNN documentary: Of 136 sexual assault reports at UNC, none resulted in expulsion

-He told CNN on Wednesday that it’s unusual for a court to draw misdemeanor warrants while a felony investigation is under way.
-He said he can’t recall it happening during his 27 years working in the office.
+He said it’s unusual for a court to draw misdemeanor warrants during a felony investigation.
+He said he can’t recall it happening during his 27 years in the office.
 (He’s been the district attorney for more than a decade.)

 He said the UNC Department of Public Safety “took investigatory steps” on August 26 and August 29 and consulted with his office.

 “These are very serious charges, and before we go forward we would like to have the investigation completed or close to being completed,” he said.

 “There is no question that there was physical contact, but what the circumstances are surrounding the contact are what investigators are trying to determine.”

 Cases such as Robinson’s are “difficult to prosecute and difficult to prove,” the district attorney said.
 While obtaining an arrest warrant requires only probable cause, convictions require proof beyond a reasonable doubt.
 Woodall said his staff has worked to “refocus” investigators on achieving that standard of proof.